whowechina/chu_pico/README.md

 Features:
 * It's small, made for 15-17 inch screen.
 * Air towers are replaced with built-in ToF sensors.
+* Traditional IR Air mechanism is also provided for DIYers.
 * HID lights, of course!
 * 32 keys (upper and lower rows).
 * Follows CrazyRedMachine's RedBoard I/O protocol.